Ayms/torrent-live/README.md

 All usual audio/video formats are supported inside browsers (mp4, webm, avi, mkv, etc).

-Please see the 'Transcoding - File conversion' section below.
+You can transcode a file on the fly while it is being downloaded (usually in mp4 or webm format), please see the 'Transcoding - File conversion' section below.

 ## Installation and use (Windows, Mac, Linux)

-Install nodejs v0.11.9 for your platform (http://nodejs.org/dist/v0.11.9/) or the official nodejs release (http://nodejs.org/download/)
+Install nodejs v0.11.14 for your platform (http://nodejs.org/dist/v0.11.14/)

 To install torrent-live:

+Go in the directory where you want it to be installed and:

+	npm install torrent-live

+Or

 Download http://www.peersm.com/torrent-live.zip